 5. Research Franchise Options

 If you’re out of creative ideas, consider a franchising option.
 While you may be thinking that you don’t have the money to invest in opening a store or restaurant, don’t despair.
 There are plenty of franchising options out there for a smaller-scale product that requires much less initial investment, but still offer room for growth.
-Opening a vending machine servicing business is an opportunity that requires a minimal investment of time and money and gives you the flexibility to work on your own schedule.

 Coming up with an idea for a new business can be overwhelming, especially if you don’t find that you’re very skilled or knowledgeable about niche topics.
 Just remember that a new business idea doesn’t have to be mind-blowing or world-changing, as long as you can find a way to make it life-changing for enough people.